rotationalio/ensign/docs/content/getting-started/_index.md

 **Step 2.
 Create Ensign Topics**
 - On the Project dashboard, click on your Project Name.
-- Go to the `Design Your Data Flows: Set up Your Topics` section to create topics.
 - Click `New Topic` and enter a Topic Name (required), then click `Create Topic`.
 - Watch the video tutorial at [Ensign Topics](https://www.youtube.com/watch?v=1XuVPl_Ki4U)
 > **Tips:**